chalaniS/Ecommerce_Application___CTSE---MERN/README.md

-# 🛒 Shopping Cart Microservice with Authentication (MERN Stack)
+# 🛒 Shopping Cart Microservice with Authentication (MERN-Stack)

 A secure microservice backend built using the **MERN stack** (MongoDB, Express.js, React, Node.js) that provides shopping cart functionality with user authentication.